Boutique Sake Education & Consultancy

 Sake Service Institute, Tokyo, Japan

-We'll also enjoy tasting other types of Sake: Aromatic Sake, Refreshing Sake, Rich Sake, Cloudy Sake, and Flavoured Sake from boutique breweries imported by Hiko Sake, represented at the Warsaw Craft Sake Fest.
+We'll also enjoy tasting other types of Sake: Aromatic Sake, Refreshing Sake, Rich Sake and Aged Sake.
+(Total 4 Premium Sake tastings from boutique breweries).
+40ml * 4 tasting glasses.

 After this 2-Hour Workshop, you will be armed with foundational Sake knowledge to enhance your next Japanese restaurant visit, deepen your understanding of one vital part of Japanese culture that is our 2000-year-old Sake.

 All participants will receive a Certificate of Completion.
 (Full name required in advance.)

 Sarika, 日本酒学講師 (Official Sake Lecturer & Certified Master Sake Sommelier/ Sake Service Institute, Japan) will lead a 2-hour workshop covering: